 - Real estate equity generates profits that are taxed as ordinary income, but the ability to write off depreciation of a property helps shield that income in a material way, bringing the marginal tax rate (particularly in the early years) way down!

-- Vulnerable to inflation – one of the biggest risk to bonds is inflation.
+One of the biggest risk to bonds is inflation.
 Sure 6% might sound like a good return in today’s low interest rate, low inflation environment, but if you go back to the 70’s and early 80’s, a 6% yield would be losing purchasing power every year with inflation hovering in double digits.
 It’s hard to imagine for the generations born after 1980, but high inflation is a real thing that can destroy the purchasing power of your bond yields.
 Not even US Treasury Inflation Protected Securities (TIPS) will help you, because the government has rigged the system – they are the ones that define the ‘level of inflation’, and for anyone living in the real world, the numbers they post just don’t match experience.

-- Not always passive – if one of your bonds defaults, that ‘passive investment’ suddenly becomes pretty active.
+If one of your bonds defaults, that ‘passive investment’ suddenly becomes pretty active.
 You’ll be left cleaning up a mess left behind from the equity holders.
 This is not something you’ll deal with if you own a bond ETF (thought you could still experience the losses), but if you’re playing around with real estate notes or some other form of personal loans, you could be left holding the bag

 So hopefully you can see all the drawbacks of bonds.
 As mentioned, some investors want bonds in their portfolio – particularly institutions that need a high degree of confidence in their nominal dollar returns like pension funds and insurance companies.
 Those types of investors often talk about Sharpe ratios and risk-adjusted returns, which are useful concepts in the abstract but miss the point for me as an individual.
 Yes, it’s true that bonds might outperform in periods of market decline – historically there is some evidence for that – but for the investor interested in maximizing long term returns or reaching Ramen Retirement, there are better ways to do it.
 You can get higher yields, tax advantages and inflation protection from equity real estate investments.
-If you want passive long term growth, go for a low fee total market equity index fund (See Vanguard Total Stock Market ETF: VTI) – it comes with a nice dividend, growth potential, and inflation protection.
+If you want passive long term growth, go for a low fee total market equity index fund (See Vanguard Total Stock Market ETF: VTI, or for Ex-US: VEU) – it comes with a nice dividend, growth potential, and inflation protection.
 Not as high yielding as some real estate investments, but also worth having as part of a diversified investment portfolio.

 But as with everything, the best investment really depends on your goals.
 The definition of Ramen Retirement is about having income that will: